 And we also know that how much wearing ease we include in the garments we make is a personal choice!

-Okay, ready or not, it’s time to assess our bodies for fit.
+Okay, ready or not, it’s time to how to take accurate body measurements.

 Life is the ultimate red carpet event.
 Dress for it!

 RELATED: Click HERE if you are ready to be the mistress of your sewing machine!